ziyilin/graal/docs/reference-manual/languages/js/compatibility.md

 ### Is GraalVM compatible with the original node implementation?

 Node.js based on GraalVM is largely compatible with the original Node.js (based on the V8 engine).
-This leads to a high number of npm-based modules being compatible with GraalVM (out of the 50k modules we test, 95% of them pass all tests).
+This leads to a high number of npm-based modules being compatible with GraalVM (out of the 95k modules we test, more than 90% of them pass all tests).
 Several sources of differences have to be considered.

 - **Setup**